oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 .# Abstract

-This specification defines a mechanism for the selective disclosure of individual elements of a JSON-encoded data structure used as the payload of a JSON Web Signature (JWS).
+This specification defines a mechanism for the selective disclosure of individual elements of a JSON data structure used as the payload of a JSON Web Signature (JWS).
 The primary use case is the selective disclosure of JSON Web Token (JWT) claims.

 {mainmatter}

 # Introduction {#Introduction}

-JSON-encoded data structures for exchange between systems are often secured against modification using JSON Web Signatures (JWS) [@!RFC7515].
+JSON data for exchange between systems is often secured against modification using JSON Web Signatures (JWS) [@!RFC7515].
 A popular application of JWS is JSON Web Token (JWT) [@!RFC7519], a format that is often used to represent a user's identity.
 An ID Token as defined in OpenID Connect [@?OpenID.Core], for example, is a JWT containing the user's claims created by the server for consumption by a relying party.
 In cases where the JWT is sent immediately from the server to the relying party, as in OpenID Connect, the server can select at the time of issuance which user claims to include in the JWT, minimizing the information shared with the relying party who validates the JWT.